TassioCarmo/havard-cs50x-week9-flask/README.md

 - Then just make your asynchronous request using the open() method to define the request and the send() method to actually send it.
 - There is a slightly different way to do this syntactically with jQuery!

+JavaScript function that is preparing, opening, and sending an Ajax request.
  ```
     function
 ajax_request (